temenostech/temenos-platform-documentation/docfx_project/home/techguides/create-publish-template.md

 # How to Create and Publish a New Template after a Successful Factory Run

 This feature offers the possibility to baseline a particular version of a product and create a template from that version.
-Further anybody will be able to create an environment with the baselined version of the product.
+Furthermore anybody will be able to create an environment with the baselined version of the product.

 To set up the factory, follow the steps from [here](http://documentation.temenos.cloud/home/techguides/factories.html "here").